-- If you are currently taking medications on a daily basis, obtain a 90-day supply from you former provider (before you change your primary care provider) to ensure you do not run out prior to your first visit with your new PCP. - Call your new PCP's office to inquire about its process for establishing a patientprovider relationship. - Call your former primary care provider's office and request a transfer of your medical records to the office of your new PCP.
+- If you are currently taking medications on a daily basis, obtain a 90-day supply from your former provider (before you change your primary care provider) to ensure you do not run out prior to your first visit with your new PCP. - Call your new PCP's office to inquire about its process for establishing a patientprovider relationship. - Call your former primary care provider's office and request a transfer of your medical records to the office of your new PCP. - Call Member Services to update your PCP and issue a new ID Card.